erykwalder/obsidian-list-style/README.md

 -   `{1}`: decimal (default, though this may not be the case in your theme)

 The list style cannot be changed mid-list, or by setting it in any element but the first.

+## Gotchas

+On mobile, sub lists may take on their parent type by default.
+This can be corrected by manually setting it back to the default, or whichever style type you prefer.